Aberdeen Regional Airport: History

-In 2019, a new larger jetway was added to the airport, which was able to support larger aircraft.
-In 2020, the town proposed plans to expand the terminal, extend and widen the runway, due to Delta announcing the retirement of their CRJ-200s.
+Starting in 2015, Sun Country Airlines began seasonal charter air service to Laughlin/Bullhead using Boeing 737-800 aircraft dubbed casino flights.
+In 2019, a new larger jetway was added to the airport, which was able to support aircraft as big as an Airbus A321.
+In 2020, the town announced a 20-year plan to expand the terminal adding another gate, extend runway 13/31, add an agricultural facility, hangars, and rework taxiways.
 In 2021, Aberdeen renewed their contract with Skywest to continue their air service at Aberdeen after Pierre and Watertown replaced Skywest's United operations with Denver Air Connection.
+In 2022, the airport had moved runway 17/35 southwest of the airport removing its intersection with 13/31.
+The airport's main taxiway aligned with 13/31 was also revamped.